Watch these marketing leaders discuss purpose marketing in the B2B space and consider the types of strategies that work for their organisations.

 “How do you position your story telling between vision and mission and value proposition?”, he said.
 To answer this, he linked back to company values, which he described as the “soul” of the company.
 Next, he focused on the mission —which he viewed as the heart of the company.
 He highlighted that attracting the right people starts with the mission.
 “A strong mission can go a long way”, he said.

 Drawbacks and building purpose

 “The biggest stumbling block is not having the right people on your team”, said Thryve Digital Health’s SVP and Head of Brand, Marketing and Strategy, Indusekhar Chandrasekhar Vazhuvelil.
-He argued that organizations need teams with a “collective enthusiasm” to unearth the purpose.
+He argued that organisations need teams with a “collective enthusiasm” to unearth the purpose.
 In addition to this, Indusekhar stated that having a team with the right intent, patience and intelligence to create the brand purpose is a rarity these days.